 - Cultivate business stakeholders who can help champion increased IT involvement in digital transformation.

 - Exploit knowledge of digital strategy to identify near-term opportunities for IT to make significant contributions.

 - Measure every project against its delivery of tangible business outcomes.

 - Assess the current skills and competencies in your organization to assess their readiness for digital transformation.

 - Develop new programs to cultivate a more diverse workforce

 #4 – Your mobile strategy has to have a customer experience strategy

-According to Gartner, by 2021, 90% of large enterprises will not achieve competitive advantage through their mobile strategies due to siloed investment on mobile customer engagement technologies.
-And Enterprise need a holistic mobile customer engagement strategy to overcome the current challenges.
+According to Gartner, by 2021, 90% of large enterprises will not achieve competitive advantage through their mobile strategies due to siloed investment in mobile customer engagement technologies.
+And Enterprise needs a holistic mobile customer engagement strategy to overcome the current challenges.